eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 ## Executable Attributes

 Prepending `:` to the name of an attribute instructs the Flexmi parser to interpret its value as an executable [EOL](../eol) expression instead of a literal value.
-Also, Flexmi supports attaching a `:var` attribute to XML elements, to declare local variables that can be used in EOL expressions.
+Also, Flexmi supports attaching a `:var` or a `:global` attribute to XML elements, to declare local/global variables that can be used in EOL expressions.
+The scope of local variables includes siblings of the element, and their descendants, while global variables can be accessed from anywhere in the model.

 For example, in the Flexmi model below, the `Design` task is assigned to a local variable named `design`, which is then used to compute the value of the `start` time of the implementation task.